robotics-upo/upo_robot_navigation/upo_local_planner/README.md

 	- number_of_lasers.
 Integer value to indicate the number of laser sources.
 Values allowed are 1 or 2.
 	- laser1_topic.
 Name of the topic where the first laser sensor is publishing.
 The type of the ROS message required is sensor_msgs/LaserScan.
 	- laser2_topic.
 Name of the topic where the second laser sensor is publishing, if it is employed.
 The type of the ROS message required is sensor_msgs/LaserScan.
 	- laser_uncertainty.
-Double value to indicate a uncertainty range in the measures of the laser sensor received.
+Value to indicate an uncertainty range in the measures of the laser sensors received.
 Default value: 0.025 meters.

 The package is a **work in progress** used in research prototyping.
 Pull requests and/or issues are highly encouraged.